Fasciation: Occurrence

 Many strawberry (Fragaria spp.) cultivars are susceptible to fasciation, often in response to environmental stresses.
 As the fleshy edible portion of strawberries arises from the receptacle (a portion of the floral stem) rather than the ovary, strawberries that develop from fasciated stems also become fasciated, taking on a wedge or fan shape.
 Extreme examples are sometimes called "cockscomb" berries for their resemblance to a rooster's comb.
 Fasciated strawberries may be considered less marketable, but may also grow to extraordinary sizes: in 2021 a fasciated strawberry of the Ilan variety grown in Kadima-Zoran in central Israel was weighed at 289 g.

 Some varieties of Celosia are raised especially for their dependably fasciated flower heads, for which they are also called "cockscomb".
-The Japanese fantail willow (Salix sachalinensis 'Sekka') is another plant that is valued for its fasciations.
+The Japanese fantail willow (Salix sachalinensis 'Sekka') is another plant that is valued for its fasciation.

 Prevention

 Fasciation that is caused by bacteria can be controlled by not using fasciated plants and disposing of fasciated material.
 Avoiding injury to plant bases and keeping them dry can reduce the spread of bacteria.
 Avoidance of grafting fasciated plants and the pruning of fasciated matter can also reduce the spread of bacteria.